 Mark your calendars for the 6th annual PSYC Research Lab Fair on Tuesday Oct 15th from 12-3pm in the North AQ!

-Whether you're a prospective student, current student, or simply curious about the exciting developments in the field of Psychology, this event is the perfect opportunity to:
+We are excited to bring together the vibrant SFU Psychology community to celebrate and showcase the research happening within their labs.
+Whether you're a prospective student, current student, or simply curious about new developments in the field of Psychology, this event is the perfect opportunity to:

 • Connect with Psychology professors, graduate students, & research assistants